InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/crossing-chasm.md

 hires.
-* Integrate any tooling and any experiments you have run into established company structures (e.g. GitHub/ GitLab instances are under a regular plan, accounts are easy to create and integrated with e.g. coporate single sign on solutions, in-house support can provide help for these tools).
+* Integrate any tooling and any experiments you have run into established company structures (e.g. GitHub/ GitLab instances are under a regular plan, accounts are easy to create and integrated with e.g. corporate single sign-on solutions, in-house support can provide help for these tools).
 * Provide low effort opportunities for learning (e.g. put little riddles in your coffee kitchen or whatever the digital alternative is for your company.)
 * Ship bite sized learning pieces to inboxes.
-* Pull in external expertise - sometimes in house expertise counts much less than external statements.
+* Pull in external expertise - sometimes in-house expertise counts much less than external statements.

 ### Steps for laggards

 * Incorporate InnerSource into career competencies description.

-## Resulting context
+## Resulting Context

 * The InnerSource initiative can reach teams with various innovation preferences.